sagiegurari/cargo-make/README.md

 ```

 Same as OS scripts, the @duckscript runner also supports the cargo-make CLI arguments access.<br>
-In addition, all environment variables are preloaded as duckscript variables and can be directly read from the script (no need to invoke the **get_env** command).
+In addition, all environment variables are preloaded as duckscript variables, and can be directly read from the script.
+(No need to invoke the **get_env** command!)

 <a name="usage-task-command-script-task-examplerust"></a>
 #### Rust Code
 In this example, when the **rust** task is invoked, the **script** content will be compiled and executed.
-You can see how dependencies are defined in Cargo.toml format inside the code.
+You can see how dependencies are defined in `Cargo.toml` format inside the code.

 ```toml
 [tasks.rust]